Marmite (New Zealand): History

 The product's popularity prompted the Sanitarium Health Food Company to obtain sole rights to distribute the product in New Zealand and Australia in 1908.
 They later began manufacturing Marmite under licence in Christchurch, albeit using a modified version of the original recipe, most notable for its inclusion of sugar and caramel.
 Common ingredients are also slightly different quantities from the British version; the New Zealand version has high levels of potassium, for example.
 New Zealand Marmite is described as having a "weaker" or "less tangy" flavour than the British version.
 It is distributed throughout Australia, New Zealand and the Pacific Islands.

 Usage

 Sanitarium recommends spreading Marmite on bread with potato chips added to make a "Marmite and Chippie" sandwich.

 Nutritional information

 Marmite is rich in B vitamins including thiamin (B1), riboflavin (B2), niacin (B3), folic acid (B9) and vitamin B12.
 The sodium content of the spread is high and has caused concern, although it is the amount per serving rather than the percentage in bulk Marmite that is relevant.
 The main ingredient of Marmite is yeast extract, which contains a high concentration of glutamic acid.

+Ingredients: Yeast, sugar, salt, mineral salt (potassium chloride), colour (caramel III), corn maltodextrin, mineral (iron), vitamins (niacin, thiamin, riboflavin, folate, B12), herbs, spices.
+Contains derivatives of barley and wheat.